This is the legacy documentation for Google Ads scripts. Go to the current docs.

 withLimit()

-limits the number of returned entities to the specified value.
+Limits the number of returned entities to the specified value.
 It is particularly useful in conjunction with orderBy() in order to fetch things like "10 keywords with most impressions yesterday".
+By default, all selectors will set the limit to 50,000.
+You can increase the limit by manually specifying a limit.

 These methods can be called in any order.
 One exception is orderBy(), where order of calls indeed matters: multiple calls to this method will specify multiple ordering clauses, and they will apply in order.
 Consider the following snippet: